-If your child is at school, you might also notice your child:
+If your child is at school, you might also notice that your child:

-- having problems fitting in at school or getting along with other children.
+- has problems fitting in at school or getting along with other children.

 Depression affects children’s thinking, mood and behaviour.
 Children experiencing depression often feel negative about themselves, their situation and their future.
 They can feel really hopeless.

 Depression doesn’t go away on its own.
-Here’s what to do if you’re concerned your child might have depression:
+You need to help your child if you’re worried she has depression.

 - If you can’t get help quickly, feel concerned about your child’s safety or don’t know what to do, find your local area mental health service by calling your nearest hospital or by calling Lifeline on 131 114.

-- If your child is having trouble talking to you about how she’s feeling, you could ask her if she wants to talk to another trusted adult.
-But always let your child know that you’re there for her and want to understand what’s happening.
+- If your child is having trouble talking to you about how he’s feeling, you could ask him if he wants to talk to another trusted adult.
+But always let your child know that you’re there for him and want to understand what’s happening.